-In Los Angeles, a defendant may be able to avoid sitting in jail by serving time on House Arrest, which is also known as Electronic Monitoring, Home Confinement or Home Detention.
+In Los Angeles, a defendant may be able to avoid sitting in jail by serving time on house arrest—which is also known as electronic monitoring, home confinement or home detention.
 It is a workable alternative for many people who meet the eligibility requirements.
-Are you facing conviction for a crime and are looking for a substitute for jail?
-At Stephen G. Rodriguez & Partners, we have had many defendants complete their time on house arrest and Never Set Foot in Jail.
-Please contact a Los Angeles criminal defense attorney at our firm to find out more about alternative senencing such as house arrest and electronic monitoring.
+At Stephen G. Rodriguez & Partners, we have had many defendants complete their time on house arrest and never set foot in jail.
+Please contact a Los Angeles criminal defense attorney at our firm to learn more about alternative sentencing such as house arrest and electronic monitoring.
 You may be eligible.

 Electronic Monitoring Conditions

-- May be allowed to attend school, church, medical appointments, AA meetings
+- May be allowed to attend medical appointments

 - May be subjected to alcohol and drug testing

 - May be required to attend an alcohol/drug program

 Once deemed eligible, the County of Los Angeles Probation Department contracts with a company that you will be referred to in order to obtain your monitoring equipment.